Olink-Proteomics/OlinkRPackage/OlinkAnalyze/cran-comments.md

 ## Release Summary

-This release contains new features to version 3.5.1 including support for new data types and minor bug fixes.
+This release adds bug fixes to Olink Analyze 4.3

 ## R CMD check results

 There were no ERRORs, WARNINGs, or NOTEs.

 ## revdepcheck results